Weight Loss Diets for Dogs

 Rotate between the following meals:

 - 1-2 ounces raw meaty bones (skinless chicken necks, chicken backs, or ground turkey necks).

 - 2 ounces canned fish (jack mackerel, pink salmon, or sardines) once or twice a week.
-Sometimes a whole raw sardine from EcoPawz.
+Sometimes whole raw sardines or anchovies from EcoPawz.